editorconfig-checker/editorconfig-checker.javascript/README.md

 ```
 USAGE:
-    -e string
+  -config string
-        a regex which files should be excluded from checking - needs to be a valid regular expression
+        config
+  -debug
+        print debugging information
+  -disable-end-of-line
+        disables the trailing whitespace check
+  -disable-indentation
+        disables the indentation check
+  -disable-insert-final-newline
+        disables the final newline check
+  -disable-trim-trailing-whitespace
+        disables the trailing whitespace check
+  -dry-run
+        show which files would be checked
   -exclude string
         a regex which files should be excluded from checking - needs to be a valid regular expression
   -h    print the help
   -help
         print the help
-    -i    ignore default excludes
-    -ignore
+  -ignore-defaults
         ignore default excludes
+  -init
+        creates an initial configuration
+  -no-color
+        dont print colors
   -v    print debugging information
   -verbose
         print debugging information
   -version
         print the version number
 ```